alexandra-waldau/whats-in-your-fridge/README.md

 This project was part of the final assignment for the course 'Frameworks & Architectures for the Web' at the IT University of Copenhagen in Spring 2020.

 ## About
-Purpose of the project was to demonstrate the ability to retrieve data from a public API and build a web aplication using HTML, CSS and Javascript.
+Purpose of the project was to demonstrate the ability to retrieve data from a public API and build a web application using HTML, CSS and Javascript.
 This project was built as a React application.

 The finished product is a 'what's-in-your-fridge' application.
 It allows the user to list left-over ingredients and find matching recipes.